 - Your primary care manager can refer you to appropriate counseling, or you may contact your regional TRICARE office.

-Remember, we all experience stress, but it doesn’t have to run your life.
+Remember, we all experience negative stress, but it doesn’t have to run your life.
 Reach out, take steps, take control.

 If you are in crisis, or you know someone who is, there are immediate resources available to support you or your loved ones.
 Contact the Military Crisis Line at 800-273-8255, then press 1, or access online chat by texting 838255.